YIPINNN/JujutsuFarm/README.md

    - The destructor PlantStack::~PlantStack() is responsible for freeing the memory allocated to the stack nodes.
 It iterates through the stack and deletes each node until the stack is empty.

 2. Push and Pop Operations:
    - The PlantStack::push(int n) function adds a new plant count to the top of the stack.
-It creates a new stack node, assigns the plant count to it, and updates the pointers to maintain the stack order.
+It creates a new stack node and assigns the numPlant to it.
+Value of n is push into the stack.
-   - The PlantStack::pop(int &n) function removes the top plant count from the stack and returns it through the reference parameter n.
-It updates the stack pointers and deletes the old top node.
+   - The PlantStack::pop(int &n) function removes the top numPlant from the stack and returns it through the reference parameter n.
+It updates the stack pointers and deletes the previous top node.

 3. Stack State and Display:
    - The PlantStack::isEmptyStack() const function checks if the stack is empty by examining the stackTop pointer.
 It returns true if the stack is empty else false.
-   - The PlantStack::displayStack() function iterates through the stack and displays the plant counts stored in each node.
+   - The PlantStack::displayStack() function iterates through the stack and displays the numPlant stored in each node.

 4. Stack Operations:
-   - The PlantStack::countHarvest() function calculates the total harvest by traversing the stack and summing up the plant counts.
-The total harvest is stored in the totalHarvest member variable.
+   - The PlantStack::countHarvest() function calculates the total harvest by traversing the stack and summing up the numPlant.
+The total harvest is stored in the totalHarvest variable.
+   - The PlantStack::clear() function is used to delete all stack nodes.
    - The PlantStack::setTotalHarvest(int t) function sets the value of the total harvest.
    - The PlantStack::getTotalHarvest() function retrieves the total harvest value.
-   - The PlantStack::subtract(int amt) function subtracts the specified amount (amt) from the top plant count in the stack.
+   - The PlantStack::subtract(int amt) function subtracts the specified amount (amt) from the top numPlant in the stack.
-   - The PlantStack::compare(int amt) function compares the specified amount (amt) with the sum of the plant counts in the stack and returns the difference.
+   - The PlantStack::compare(int amt) function compares the specified amount (amt) with the sum of the numPlant in the stack and returns the difference.
-   - The PlantStack::stackTop_value() function returns the value of the plant count stored in the top node of the stack.
+   - The PlantStack::stackTop_value() function returns the value of the numPlant stored in the top node of the stack.

 **Queue is used in classes such as "AnimalProduct" and "Order".**